antowirantoIO/boilerplate-devlab-nextjs/README.md

 3. **React Hook Form**
    Lightweight and performant library for form validation in React.
 It reduces re-renders and provides simple API for handling complex form use cases.

-4. **Ant Design**
+4. **Shadcn UI**
-   A popular React UI framework that offers a wide range of ready-to-use components, providing a clean and professional design.
+   A component library for building beautiful and accessible user interfaces in React.
+It provides a set of pre-built components that are easy to use and customize.

 5. **Day.js**
    A small and fast library for handling dates and times in JavaScript.
 It offers an immutable API similar to Moment.js, with support for plugins and internationalization.